How to book

 When you make your booking you must pay a minimum deposit of £250.00 per person (River Cruise Bookings £500 per person) or an agreed sum where flight seats are purchased for you at the time of booking.
 If we have to make special flight arrangements we reserve the right to charge you the full cost of these flights by way of a deposit at the time of your booking.
 We will quote you the cost of these arrangements before we confirm your holiday.
 If we advise you prior to booking that your flights are ‘non-refundable’ then no refund will be due to you for your flights if you later cancel unless we can obtain a refund for you from the airline.
 No deposits are payable for infants who must be under two years of age on the date of return travel to qualify for infant status.

-The balance of the price of your travel arrangements must be paid at least 8 weeks before your departure date.
+The balance of the price of your holiday arrangements must be paid at least 8 weeks before your departure date and the date will be advised on your booking confirmation.
 (River Cruise balance is due 12 weeks before departure date) If the balance is not paid in time we reserve the right to cancel your holiday arrangements and retain your deposit.
+Please see section 6.
+If You Cancel Your Holiday (below) for cancellation terms.

 If you cancel your holiday, we make charges to cover our costs.
 The price of medical treatment overseas is often very high and not always fully covered by your EHIC.
 Repatriation in the event of serious illness or death can cost many thousands of pounds.
 For this reason it is vital that you take insurance which will usually (but please refer to individual policy terms) cover most of these costs as well as providing some protection for delays over 12 hours, repay some of your expenses for delayed or damaged luggage, your personal liability for accidents and often much more.
 We suggest you arrange insurance from the day you book.